 Types of Headhunters

-- Contingency Headhunters – Only get paid when they successfully place a candidate.
+- Contingency Headhunters: They only get paid when they successfully place a candidate.

-- Retained Headhunters – Paid upfront by companies to conduct an exclusive search.
+- Retained Headhunters: They’re paid upfront by companies to conduct an exclusive search.

-- Internal Headhunters – Work within a company to find top talent, often for senior positions.
+- Internal Headhunters: They work within a company to find top talent, often for senior positions.

 How Does Headhunting Work?